Particular/docs.particular.net/Content/NServiceBus/staying-updated-with-nuget.md

 Downloading NServiceBus latest build
 ------------------------------------

-The NServiceBus latest build can be downloaded from [NServiceBus builds server](http://builds.nservicebus.com/guestAuth/app/nuget/v1/FeedService.svc).
+The NServiceBus latest build can be downloaded from NServiceBus builds server `http://builds.nservicebus.com/guestAuth/app/nuget/v1/FeedService.svc`.
 You can add this package source to your list of available package sources from within Visual Studio:

 `Tools > Library Package Manager > Package Manager Settings`, under 'Package Manager' choose 'Package Sources'.
 Type a name and type the URL in the source text box, and click 'Add'.
 This is how the package sources look: